littlebunch/graphql-rs/README.md

 # graphql-rs
 A graphql server for the [USDA Branded Food Products](https://fdc.nal.usda.gov) dataset implemented with [Rust](https://www.rust-lang.org) using [Actix](https://actix.rs), [Juniper](https://docs.rs/juniper) and [Diesel](https://diesel.rs).
 The data store is [mariadb](mariadb.com).
-(A preliminary [postgresql](https://www.postgresql.org) version is also available on the pg branch.)
 This project is an exercise in learning Rust.
 I used https://github.com/iwilsonq/rust-graphql-example and https://github.com/andrewleverette/rust_csv_examples as starting points for the server and csv processing respectively.
 The Rust learning curve has been fairly steep for me but more than worthwhile.
 Please share your suggestions for improving my Rust as well as the query functionality.

 A running instance of the server is available at [rs.littlebunch.com](https://rs.littlebunch.com/).
 A docker image is available on [docker hub](https://hub.docker.com/repository/docker/littlebunch/graphql-rs).
 A recent dump of the database is available at [https://go.littlebunch.com](https://go.littlebunch.com/bfpd-2020-11-07.sql.gz).